Skip to main content

 Written by Lauren Ford

-An invoice can be higher than your plan’s standard monthly or annual price when it includes your regular recurring subscription charge and prorated adjustments or other billing changes on the same invoice.
-Here are some examples of what may cause your invoice to be higher:
+A charge can be higher than your plan’s standard monthly or annual price when an eligible self-serve upgrade collects the prorated amount due during checkout or when other billing adjustments apply.
+Here are some examples of what may cause your invoice or charge to be higher:

 • Your renewal invoice includes your base subscription amount and adjustment line items for prorated plan changes or other billing updates before your renewal date